 How to Switch Career from BPO to Financial KPO?

 With the right skills, educational background and smart career changing strategy (example: acing interviews), you can smoothly transition from a BPO career to a career in financial KPO.
 There is no dearth of opportunities for the right candidate as there is somewhat an acute lack of skilled personnel to work in financial KPO.

-On a side note, if you are based in or wish to migrate to Mumbai, Pune, Bangalore, Delhi, Noida, Gurgaon, Chennai and Hyderabad, check out this list of top 30 financial KPOs in India.
+On a side note, if you are based in or wish to migrate to Mumbai, Pune, Bangalore, Delhi, Noida, Gurgaon, Chennai, and Hyderabad, check out this list of top 30 financial KPOs in India.
 You can apply to these KPOs once you are ready to make the career transition.

 1) Educational Qualifications

-Unlike a BPO job, you need specific educational qualification to enter financial KPOs.
+Unlike a BPO job, you need a specific educational qualification to enter financial KPOs.
 A simple graduation degree will not suffice.
-The foremost step is to get an MBA, CFA or CA degree from reputed institution.
+The foremost step is to get an MBA, CFA or CA degree from the reputed institution.